 But I digress … I bid Sarah and her crew adieu, strolled back through the park and adjacent square, pumped my legs high in the sky on a rogue swing, then went back to more thoroughly check out my digs for the evening.
 The short story?
 Longman & Eagle’s design group got things right.
 SO right, I just kept on noticing small detail after detail that set them aside from most other inns where I’ve stayed.
 Original wood floors quietly whispered the story of the building.
 The glass in-room shower exuded whimsy (though clearly not for the modest) and water remained hot for the duration of my Olympic-level shower.
 Tokens for whiskey shots downstairs were a welcome touch (and were quickly pocketed).
 I even cranked up in-room cassette player (very 1970s!), sat back and read about art curation and history.
 And despite a few reviews to the contrary, the symphony of whisky-fueled laughter, excited conversation and clinking barware below was just the soundtrack I needed.
 Nothing was typical here – and I loved it!

 Down in the restaurant a warm, friendly theme prevailed.
 Service was exceptional – from check-in and seating, to spot-on dining suggestions made by the bartender.
 A special this night was a perfectly-prepared squab ravioli – a lovely mate for their sought-after bone marrow.
-The former sang on my palate with sweet-grilled, late-season Midwest corn kernels and a complex broth – the latter under a short-sheathed blanket of citrusy chimichurri glided onto delicately-browned sourdough.
+I have always wanted to know how to make ravioli, so I might have to attend some of the best cooking classes seattle has to offer next time I am in Seattle.
+I just love learning about food and getting to try all of the different cookery techniques.
+Anyway, the former sang on my palate with sweet-grilled, late-season Midwest corn kernels and a complex broth – the latter under a short-sheathed blanket of citrusy chimichurri glided onto delicately-browned sourdough.
 Both paired nicely with an homage to my home in Seattle – Westland Distillery‘s American whiskey.

 The next morning’s pork belly eggs Benedict continued with a theme of creative, delicious fare.
 Anyone who knows me knows I’m on a lifelong search for the perfect rendition of this morning favorite, and that more times than not I’m left disappointed.
 This Benny was worth the trip.
 If there’s a holy grail for eggs Benny lovers, this is it.
 It makes me a tiny bit sad to know the bar has been set, and I may never find another that has all the traditional elements, and a few non-traditional, that marry in a way I’ve never experienced before.
 And while this is NOT a post about eggs Benedicts, if you’re ever in Chicago you simply must add them to your list.
 (You can thank me later).